 Arizona man gets 35 years in prison in child abuse case that 'shocked the soul': report

-An Arizona man on Tuesday was slapped with a 35-year prison sentence in a case where police said a girl, 3, was duct taped and kept in a closet where shew as surrounded with feces, a report said.
+An Arizona man on Tuesday was slapped with a 35-year prison sentence in a case where police said a girl, 3, was duct taped and kept in a closet where she was surrounded with feces, a report said.

-The Arizona Republic reported that the girl’s mother was homeless and was only discovered after a man allegedly showed who showed up for sex and smelled the odor.
+The Arizona Republic reported that the girl’s mother was homeless and was only discovered after a man allegedly showed up for sex and smelled the odor.

 John Meza, the Mesa police chief, reportedly said the girl was found in 2016 by officers inside a garbage bag that was up to the top of the child’s head.